 A Physical Fitness Center is located in the north portion of the Fort Crockett building.
 The Center houses an activity room, weight training area, and shower facilities.
 Racquetball courts are located directly west of the facility.
-The Fitness Center is available for use by students with valid ID cards free of charge when classes are not scheduled.
-Reservations may be made by calling 744-2475.
+The Fitness Center is available for use by students, faculty or special guests with valid ID cards free of charge when classes are not scheduled.
+Reservations may be made by calling 744-2457.

-Physical Fitness Center Rules and Regulations: Galveston College Fitness Center facilities are here for your use and enjoyment.
-Please assist us in the operation and maintenance of the facilities by complying with the following rules and regulations:
+Physical Fitness Center Rules and Regulations: Galveston College Fitness Center facilities are for the use and enjoyment of Galveston College students who are asked to assist the College in the operation and maintenance of the facilities by complying with the following rules and regulations:

 - 1. Individuals must sign in at the registration desk. - 2.
-No food or drinks are allowed in the racquetball courts, weight room, or activity room. - All bicycles are kept on racks in designated area.
-No bicycles will by allowed in the facility at any time.

-- 4. Proper attire is required for various activities: - a.
+No food or drinks are allowed in the racquetball courts, weight room, or activity room. - 3.
+All bicycles are kept on racks in designated area.
+No bicycles will by allowed in the facility at any time. - 4.
+Proper attire is required for various activities: - a.
 Eye protector glasses - b.
-Proper (white soled) racquetball shoes - c.
-Proper exercise shoes in the weight room - 5.
+Proper (approved) racquetball shoes - c.
+Proper exercise shoes in the weight room - d.
+Shirts - e.
+Appropriate exercise clothing - 5.
 The use of tobacco in any form is prohibited in the Physical Education facilities.